UWPCE-PythonCert/Py300/source/async.rst

   r = requests.get('http://www.google.com')
   print(r.text)

 The difference here is that the program will wait for ``requests.get()`` call to return, and that won't happen until the request is complete.
-If you are making a lot of requests and they take a while, that is a lot of time sitting around waiting when your computer isn't doing anything.
+If you are making a lot of requests and they take a while, that is a lot of time sitting around waiting for the server when your computer isn't doing anything.

 Async programming usually (always?) involves an event loop to schedule operations.